mikeizbicki/lab-sqlite-joins/README.md

 Unfortunately, the query above is wrong.
 The query above returns the number 2183, but the correct number is 854.
+(Due to errors in the way the data was entered, it's also possible to have a correct SQL query that returns 860.
+If your query returns either number, it will get full credit.)

 Your task is to debug and fix the query above.